Mathpix/mathpix-on-prem/README.md

 - `OUTPUT_BUCKET`
 - `OUTPUT_FOLDER`

-Once you've updated these files, you can deploy the secure conversions service using the following command:
+Once you've updated these files, you can deploy the secure conversions service publisher using the following command:

 ```
-kubectl apply -k ./kubernetes-manifests/scs/publisher
+kubectl apply -k ./kubernetes-manifests/scs/overlays/your-overlay-name/publisher
 ```

 ## Consumer

-To deploy the secure conversions publisher you'll need to update a few files in the `kubernetes-manifests/scs/consumer` directory.
+To deploy the secure conversions consumer you'll need to update a few files in the `kubernetes-manifests/scs/consumer` directory.

-First, you'll need to update the `kubernetes-manifests/scs/consumer/consumer-deployment.yaml` file to point to the correct image.

-Next, you'll need to update the `kubernetes-manifests/scs/consumer/secrets.yaml` file to point to the correct values for the following secrets:
+You'll need to update the `kubernetes-manifests/scs/overlays/your-overlay-name/consumer/secrets.yaml` file to point to the correct values for the following secrets:

 - `AMQP_URL`
 - `STORAGE_ENDPOINT_URL`
 - `ACCESS_KEY_ID`
 - `SECRET_ACCESS_KEY`

-Finally, you'll need to update the `kubernetes-manifests/scs/consumer/configmap.yaml` file to point to the correct values for the following configmaps:
+Then you'll need to update the `kubernetes-manifests/scs/overlays/your-overlay-name/consumer/configmap.yaml` file to point to the correct values for the following configmaps:

 - `NAME`
 - `JOB_ID`